Whatcom Pass Tapto Lakes North Cascades National

 Climbing to Whatcom Pass

-After the river crossing it’s back to work again on the trail, which now goes through a very brushy section.
-Years ago, on my first visit, the chest high brush was covered in morning dew.
-After a half an hour of hiking I was soaking from the waist down.
+After the river crossing, it’s back to work again on the trail, which now goes through a very brushy section.
+Years ago, on my first visit, the chest-high brush was covered in morning dew.
+After half an hour of hiking, I was soaking from the waist down.
 A few miles later the climb to Whatcom Pass begins in earnest.
 The trail begins to rise from the valley bottom and gradually views open up to rugged Easy Ridge.
 After what seems like an eternity Whatcom Peak comes into view and the terrain begins to take on a subalpine look.
 I arrived at Whatcom Pass exhausted and again drenched in sweat from the climb.

 Whatcom Pass Trail, North Cascades National Park #61764 Purchase

 I still had another mile and 800′ feet of elevation to travel to my camp at Tapto Lakes.
-At this point I was wiped out and wasn’t sure if I could make it.
-The trail to the lakes is more like a climbers route, with sections so steep you need to pull yourself up by root and branches.
+At this point, I was wiped out and wasn’t sure if I could make it.
+The trail to the lakes is more like a climber’s route, with sections so steep you need to pull yourself up by roots and branches.
 While deciding if I had the energy I spoke with a few other backpackers doing the cross-park hike to Ross Lake.
-Like me they spent the whole morning climbing up to Whatcom Pass.
+Like me, they spent the whole morning climbing up to Whatcom Pass.
 However, they only paused briefly to take in the views before heading down again into the adjacent valley.

-Again I though to myself, what’s the point in all the work if you hurry past the best parts?
+Again I thought to myself, what’s the point in all the work if you hurry past the best parts?
 The previous day I met a woman doing the Pacific Northwest Trail.
-This 1200 mile long trail starts at Glacier Park in Montana and ends at the Pacific Ocean.
+This 1200-mile-long trail starts at Glacier Park in Montana and ends at the Pacific Ocean.
 Like the Pacific Crest, Continental Divide, and Appalachian trails, you need to hike a set number of miles each day to complete it.
-During our brief conversation I couldn’t help admiring her determination and stamina.
-At the same time I also felt a bit sorry for her that she needed to hurry through such beauty to stay on schedule.
+During our brief conversation, I couldn’t help admiring her determination and stamina.
+At the same time, I also felt a bit sorry for her that she needed to hurry through such beauty to stay on schedule.